jresmith/workhorse-aws-terraform/README.md

 ## What I Built

-To use Emojivoto in this portfolio, I didn’t just deploy the upstream images—I built and hosted my own.
+To use Emojivoto in this lab, I didn’t just deploy the upstream images—I built and hosted my own.

 - **Custom container images**
   I cloned the Emojivoto repository, built the container images for each service, and published them to my GitHub Container Registry.
 This demonstrates control over the build pipeline and image lifecycle.